Carstin520/Carstin520/README.md

 **Product Manager with an engineering mindset.** I own products in complex technical domains — Web3, the creator economy, on-chain systems — and because I ship the front-end myself in React/TypeScript, I close the gap between what the spec says and what actually ships.

-🎓 M.S.
-Computer Science, University of Illinois Urbana-Champaign (HCI & Systems focus) 🧩 I work where product, technical systems, and incentive design overlap.
+🎓 Master of Computer Science, University of Illinois Urbana-Champaign (HCI & Systems focus) 🧩 I work where product, technical systems, and incentive design overlap.

 ---